vembrane/vembrane/README.md

                         The INFO key for the annotation field.
 Defaults to "ANN".
   --aux NAME=PATH, -a NAME=PATH
                         Path to an auxiliary file containing a set of symbols.
+  --ontology PATH       Path to an ontology in OBO format.
+                        May be compressed with gzip, bzip2 and xz.
+                        Defaults to built-in ontology (from sequenceontology.org, 2024-06-06).
   --keep-unmatched      Keep all annotations of a variant if at least one of them
                         passes the expression (mimics SnpSift behaviour).
   --preserve-order      Ensures that the order of the output matches that of the input.